nandakho/SimpleGPSMocker/README.md

 - Web Browser (Developed and tested with Chrome v123)
 - Make sure your android device is shown with `adb devices` command
 ## Run
-- Install all requirements with `npm i` in project root directory: `./` and in backend backend: `./backend`
+- Install all requirements with `npm i` in project root directory: `./` and in backend directory: `./backend`
 - Make sure you are in project root directory `./` then run `npm run all` to start both Frontend & Backend
 *Note: This command is made for Windows OS.
 If you use any other OS, change it to suit your needs*
 ## Controlls